Matt Wallner Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.88 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to give up 146 home runs (1.1 per game), the fourth-fewest in the league.

-- The righty last appeared on Friday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up six hits.
+- The righty last appeared for the Los Angeles Angels on Monday, when he threw 5 2/3 innings against the Philadelphia Phillies, allowing five earned runs while giving up four hits.

-- The 24-year-old has an ERA of 3.01, with 8.8 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.